PilzDE/pilz_robots/prbt_hardware_support/README.md

 If the parameters are not given the default values for these parameters are used.

 ## ModbusAdapterRunPermittedNode
 The ``ModbusAdapterRunPermitted`` is noticed via the topic `/pilz_modbus_client_node/modbus_read` if the RUN_PERMITTED is true or false and reacts as follows calling the corresponding services of the controllers and drivers:
 - **RUN_PERMITTED true:**
 enable drives, unhold controllers
 - **RUN_PERMITTED false:**
 hold controllers, disable drives

 ## ModbusAdapterBrakeTestNode
 The ``ModbusAdapterBrakeTestNode`` offers the `/prbt/brake_test_required` service which informs if the PSS4000 requests a brake test or if a brake test request is no longer prevailing.

 ## BraketestExecutorNode
 The ``BraketestExecutorNode`` offers the `/execute_braketest` service which, in interaction with the ``CanOpenBraketestAdapter``, executes a braketest on each drive of the manipulator.
 This can only be done, if the robot is stopped.
 So, if you want to execute a braketest, ensure that the robot stands still.

 ## ModbusAdapterOperationModeNode
 The ``ModbusAdapterOperationModeNode`` publishes the active operation mode on the topic `/prbt/operation_mode` everytime it changes and offers the `/get_operation_mode` service for accessing the active operation mode.

 Use `rosmsg show prbt_hardware_support/OperationModes` to see the definition of each value.

 ## OperationModeSetupExecutorNode
-The ``OperationModeSetupExecutorNode`` sets the speed limit for each frame based on the active operation mode and offers a service ``/prbt/get_speed_override``.
+The ``OperationModeSetupExecutorNode`` activates the speed monitoring for operation mode T1 and offers a service ``/prbt/get_speed_override``.
 The speed override is chosen such that a speed limit violation is unlikely if all robot motions are scaled with it.

-### Parameters
-- speed_limit_t1 [m/s] (default: 0.25)
-- speed_limit_automatic [m/s] (default: 5.0)

-## SpeedObserverNode
-The ``SpeedObserverNode`` observes the speed of the robot frames and triggers a controlled stop, if the current speed limit is exceeded.

-### Parameters
-- frequency [Hz] (default: 20.0)
-- additional_frames (optional): lets the user specify frames to observe in addition to the robot frames of the prevailing robot model

 <sup>*</sup>Not supported yet